 A wealth of information is now available to researchers and family historians alike.
+The Historical Archives of Monterrey are Now Online!
 Monterrey being probably the most important city in Northeastern Mexico has digitized their historical archives and placed them online for everyone interested to research and enjoy.

 The city of Monterrey has played, since it’s founding, a major role in the development of Nuevo Leon, Tamaulipas, and South Texas.
 If your ancestors are from this area you can now find records as early as 1599 to the present.

-A few days ago I checked this collection out and I am simply amazed at the wealth of records and according to sources more than three million records are available in this collection.
+A few days ago I checked the Historical Archives of Monterrey out and I am simply amazed at the wealth of records and according to sources, more than three million records are available in this collection.

 The only unfortunate thing is that their search function is very limited and most if not all the time you will have to find your ancestors by going page by page.
 That is unless you have a source providing you with information as to where to locate the record.